Sam Coffey: Youth

 Coffey was a member of the United States youth squads on the under-18, under-19, and under-20 levels.
 With the under-18 team, she attended six training camps and played in two international tournaments.
 At the under-20 level, she was included in the U.S. squad for the 2018 CONCACAF Women's U-20 Championship, held in Trinidad and Tobago.
 The team finished as runners-up after losing the final on penalties to Mexico.
 However, the team still qualified for the 2018 FIFA U-20 Women's World Cup in France, though Coffey was not selected as a squad member.

 Senior

 In June 2022, Coffey earned her first call-up to the United States women's national team for two friendlies against Colombia.
-Despite being uncapped, Coffey was later added as an injury replacement for Ashley Hatch after the group stage of the 2022 CONCACAF W Championship.
+Despite being uncapped, Coffey was later added as an injury replacement for Ashley Hatch after the group stage of the 2022 CONCACAF W Championship, but was not called on to play.
+She earned her first cap, and first start, in a friendly against Nigeria on Sept.
+6, 2022, and played three further matches that year.
+She was called up again for friendly matches in September 2023 but did not play.
+She scored her first international goal in a friendly against China PR on December 5, 2023.
+She scored a second international goal, again against China, on May 31, 2025.

-International summary
+Coffey was selected to the 18-player roster for the 2024 Summer Olympics in France.
+She started and played the full game in five of the six games the US played in, missing one because of yellow card accumulation.
+Her play included the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

 Personal life

-Coffey was born in New York City to Wayne Coffey and Denise Willi.
+Coffey was born in New York City to Wayne Coffey, a sportswriter who previously worked for the New York Daily News, and Denise Willi.
 She grew up in Sleepy Hollow, New York, and attended the Masters School.
 She earned her bachelor's degree in journalism from Pennsylvania State University at the end of 2020, and began pursuing her graduate degree at the school afterwards.
+Her sister Alex is a sportswriter who previously wrote for The Athletic and currently covers the Philadelphia Phillies as beat reporter for The Philadelphia Inquirer.